Crocker Art Museum

 The Crocker Art Museum is the oldest art museum in the Western United States, located in Sacramento, California.
 Founded in 1885, the museum holds one of the premier collections of Californian art.
 The collection includes American works dating from the Gold Rush to the present, European paintings and master drawings, one of the largest international ceramics collections in the U.S., and collections of Asian, African, and Oceanic art.
-The Crocker Art Museum has been accredited by the American Alliance of Museums, a high standard for US museums.
+The Crocker Art Museum is accredited by the American Alliance of Museums.

 History

 Edwin B. Crocker (1818–1875), a wealthy California lawyer and judge, and his wife, Margaret Crocker (1822–1901), began to assemble a significant collection of paintings and drawings during an extended trip to Europe, from 1869 to 1871.
 Upon their return to Sacramento, they set about creating an art gallery in part of their grand home at the corner of Third and O streets.
-When the gallery was completed they opened it to the public to fund the Sacramento Library.
-When it opened with 694 paintings the gallery boasted the largest privately collection in the country, and held more paintings than the Metropolitan Museum of Art.
+When the gallery was completed, it was opened to the public with proceeds funding the Sacramento Library.
+With 694 paintings, the gallery boasted the largest private collection in the country, and held more paintings than the Metropolitan Museum of Art.
 The gallery became of the hub of social activity in Sacramento, hosting benefits for local organizations and welcoming prominent visitors including the Hawaiian queen, Liliʻuokalani (1878), President Ulysses S. Grant (1879), and Oscar Wilde (1882).

 E. B. Crocker died in 1875.
 In 1885, his widow loaned the gallery to the California Museum Association (CMA) for Central California's first Art and Curio Loan Exhibition.
-This exhibition went on for two weeks and was a complete success.
-When it finished, the CMA's President, David Lubin, asked that Margaret (and E.B.
-Crocker's three daughters, who had equal rights to the gallery through Crocker's will) donate the space to the museum association to ensure the long term preservation of the gallery.
-They agreed, but on the condition that they raised funds for upkeep that they were not able to reach.
-Instead, she gave the property to the city, which gave the association the right to occupy the property, and made Margaret Crocker the director.
-She presented the E. B. Crocker Art Gallery and collection to the City of Sacramento and the California Museum Association, "in trust for the public," the contents of which were valued at the time at more than $500,000.
+This exhibition lasted two weeks and was a great success.
+The CMA's president, David Lubin, convinced Margaret (and E.B.
+Crocker's three daughters, who had equal rights to the gallery through Crocker's will) to donate the space to the museum association to ensure the long-term preservation of the gallery.
+Margaret Crocker was made a life director and presented the E. B. Crocker Art Gallery and collection to the City of Sacramento and the California Museum Association, "in trust for the public," the contents of which were valued at the time at more than $500,000.
 A school of art was established at the gallery in 1886.

 In 1978, the Crocker Art Gallery was renamed the Crocker Art Museum.
 In 2002, to accommodate a burgeoning collection and the needs of the growing population of Sacramento and California's Central Valley region, the museum commissioned the firm of Gwathmey Siegel & Associates to design a major addition.
 The greatly expanded Crocker Art Museum opened on October 10, 2010.